johnkazer/hyperapp-pug/README.md

 Maybe I'll come round eventually, but maybe I don't need to...

 Fortunately for me, the project [pug-vdom](https://github.com/batiste/pug-vdom) brings a virtualDOM (obviously) to Pug.
 So this repository is a demo for how Hyperapp can use Pug templates.

+There is also an 'express-server' branch which provides boiler-plate for adding an Express API.